Janko-dev/Plang/README.md

 # Plang
-Toy programming language in C
+A Toy programming language written in C